PlanetLive/LinearA/hiro/README.md

 Since (2) presents a more convincing interpretation, symbol number 1 must have been written ambiguously, to allow for reading as NI/ SA, as well as NI-SAN (brother).

 Loren adds: Double ones (snake eyes) might be the first position of a signal message (Ida the mother goddess ~ heaven).
-One of the "dice" could have been a 2-sided coin for choosing only queen or king with six secondary options, like the 2-columns on the Arkalochori Axe.
+One of the "dice" could have been a 2-sided coin (or a stick widdled to have 3 flat sides) for choosing queen or king (and possibly a third column if the triangle stick is thrown) with six secondary options, like the columns on the Arkalochori Axe.
 Getting a 2 and might be associated with the king.
 The man's role is depicted as preparing the animal sacrifices and may have been associated with reincarnation (waiting to go to heaven).
 Perhaps when meat was given as a tithe (tax to the temple), the giver received a reward if they rolled double ones.

 VI.
 Conclusion